What We Offer

 Due to his previous experience, Ed noticed he saw patterns early on in his training which helped him identify musculoskeletal and postural deficiencies in patients.
 This tied in with developed interpersonal skills and a fantastic bedside manner makes Ed a reliable and trustworthy practitioner.
 This is reflected in reviews on social media by patients past and present.

 Outside Osteopathy, Ed plays numerous sports like football, kickboxing and golf when he isn’t looking after Oscar the French bulldog who makes occasional appearances as a therapy dog.
+He is also learning Italian, so benvenuti!

 Prices:

-Initial Consultation & Treatment: £85
+Initial Consultation & Treatment: £105

 Ed specialises in: